Antiferromagnetism and spin excitations in a two-dimensional non-Hermitian Hatano-Nelson flux model: Dynamic spin susceptibility

 \end{widetext} and $\delta\vec{q}=\vec{q}-\vec{Q}_{\text{AF}}$.
 Equation \eqref{Expansion} has poles at $\Omega(\vec{q})=\pm i\sqrt{c_2/c_1}\delta q_x\delta q_y$, which are purely imaginary, in contrast with ordinary forms of antiferromagnetic excitations featuring a real spectrum linear in the magnitude of the wave vector.
 On the other hand, an imaginary dispersion relation of the form $\Omega(q)=\pm c_s|\vec{q}|-iDq^2$ with $c_s,D>0$ describes AF spin waves including dissipation from heat diffusion \cite{Hohenberg}.
 In our case the real part vanishes and the negative sign corresponds to a purely diffusive mode of a $d$-wave type.
 However, the positive sign leads to the opposite of a damping, so both signs taken together can be interpreted as being associated to gain and loss, in a behavior inherent to non-Hermitian systems.
 Usually, diffusive modes of the ordinary type naturally occur for the paramagnetic state \cite{Hohenberg}.
 The uncovered gain and loss process is finite only in a small interval of $W$ values and quickly approaches zero as $W$ increases.
-Furthermore, the coefficients $c_1$ and $c_2$ are well defined only in the region of unbroken $\mathcal{PT}$ symmetry ($W>t$).
+Furthermore, the coefficients $c_1$ and $c_2$ are well defined only in the region of unbroken $\mathcal{PT}$ symmetry ($W>t$), in which case the energy spectrum \eqref{Spectrum} is real.
+Usually in this case we are not dealing with such non-unitary phenomena as gain and loss.
+However, for our model the region of unbroken $\mathcal{PT}$ symmetry corresponds to the imaginary dispersion relation for spin waves.
 This means that the gain and loss mechanisms in this case take place even in the region where $\mathcal{PT}$ symmetry is unbroken.

-The spin waves remain nearly flat also in the case of the semimetal and do not interfere with the particle-hole continuum, which is also gapless in this case.
+The spin waves remain nearly flat also in the case of the AF semimetal and do not interfere with the particle-hole continuum, which is also gapless in this case.
 We conclude that the long-range $(\pi,\pi)$ AF order is highly frustrated due to nearly flat spin wave excitations spectrum.
 Note that the potential instability of the system towards the stripe-type order $(\pi,0)$ (or $(0,\pi)$) could be seen from the properties of the tight-binding dispersion at $\vec{Q}_{\text{X}} =(\pi,0)$, $\varepsilon_{\vec{k}+\vec{Q}_{\text{X}}}=i\varepsilon_{\vec{k}}$, which can be regarded as non-Hermitian nesting.